 Gardening is a vital part of community life at Aveo Hunter’s Green Retirement Village in Cranbourne East, Victoria.
-It’s all part of our efforts around Growing Community in Aged Care.
+It’s all part of their efforts around Growing Community in Aged Care.

-“It’s bigger than just a garden,” says resident Mrs Meredith Glasson, who oversaw the garden’s growth over the last nine years from two raised veggie patches to a project that touches the whole village community.
+“It’s bigger than just a garden,” says resident Meredith Glasson.
+Mrs Glasson oversaw the Village garden’s growth over the last nine years, from two raised veggie patches to a project that touches the whole village community.

 It gives you a feeling of achievement.

 “Once you get into gardening, it’s big.
 Because there are so many little things that are connected to it,” Mrs Glasson said.

 As well as a gardening club which goes on monthly gardening tours, Hunters Green holds an annual garden competition with all proceeds going towards charity.
 Residents also volunteer to look after other residents’ gardens, and there is a summer roster for daily watering.

 “Some people, they might never go out in the garden but they’ll come in, 7 o’clock in the morning and water.”

 Non-gardeners also benefit from the fruit and vegetables grown in the garden.